Skip to main content

 How does working with an assistant impact my ratios?

 If your setting is full, but you want to offer more places, you could decide to work with a tiney assistant.
-Each tiney assistant enables you to work with an additional six children under eight years old and the same restrictions around the ages of children apply to your assistant, as well as you.
-Remember that only tiney assistants aged 17 years old and over can be included in your ratios.
+Each tiney assistant enables you to work with an additional six children under eight years old and the same restrictions around the ages of children apply to your assistant as well as you.
+Remember that assistants must be aged 17 years old and over to be included in your ratios.

 Did this answer your question?